 The fruit of marrows should be supported off the soil on a piece of tile or glass.

 Remedy: This is usually a temporary problem and once the weather starts to improve, so will pollination.
-You can try to hand-pollinate plants yourself by removing a male flower (male flowers don’t have a swelling at their base) and brushing the central parts against the centre of a female flower (female flowers have a swelling at the base – this is the beginning of the fruit).
-But this is a bit of a hassle and normally the plant will correct this problem itself.
+You can try to hand-pollinate plants yourself by removing a male flower (no swelling at their base) and brushing the central parts against the centre of a female flower (female flowers have a swelling at the base – this is the beginning of the fruit).
+But this is a bit of a hassle, and normally the plant will correct this problem itself.

 Grey mould: This is a problem normally in wet conditions, and is usually worse on weak or damaged plants.
 The mould usually enters through a wound but, under the right conditions, even healthy plants will be infected.
 You will see fuzzy grey mould on affected buds, leaves, flowers or fruit.
 Infected plant parts eventually shrivel and die.